kubakubakuba/webeval/README.md

 - [X] Add profile settings page
 - [X] Add about page
 - [X] Move the whole evaluation into try - catch, if something goes (for some reason) horribly wrong
+- [X] Implement random testcases
+- [ ] Add a reevaluate button to invalidate a users result for a certain submission and run the evaluation again

 ## Database structure